cobbm/HTMLExtractor/README.md

 ## Licence

-This software is licensed under the MIT license
+This software is licensed under the MIT license.